fearlesspandas/proto/ReadMe.txt

     }).set[isEven]
 )(0d)

-Additionally, we can include multiple dependencies in a sim by combining their types like so
+Additionally, we can include multiple dependencies in a sim by combining their types using 'with'

 $ class otherAxiom extends axiom[Double,otheraxiom](20d)